 A review of SBUHB's service model compared to other Health Boards has shown a difference in how services are funded.
-Considering the similar level of referrals the comparison has highlighted that the level of funding and resource available for the SBUHB Supervisory Body is significantly lower than that of other HBs.
+Considering the similar level of referrals the comparison has highlighted that the level of funding and resource available for the

+SBUHB Supervisory Body is significantly lower than that of other HBs.
 This should remain under review in light of the implementation of LPS.
 In order for the Health Board to meet the new LPS legislative requirements a workforce review will need to be undertaken.
-In view of the preperations required and lead in time to LPS a new 8a lead role will be explored to ensure the Health Board can meet the new LPS and MCA legislative requirements.
+In view of the preperations required and lead in time to LPS a new 8b lead role will be explored to ensure the Health Board can meet the new LPS and MCA legislative requirements.
+Funding for this post has been secured by WG along with 4 band 7 BIA/AMCP and band 4 administrator.